Mick Dalla-Vee: Affiliations

-A longtime member of the Canadian Academy of Recording Arts and Sciences, he has sat on the panel as a judge for Canada's Juno Awards (Canada's Version of The Grammy's).
-He was on the board of directors of the Pacific Music Industry Association for 3 years, and is also chair of The Carolyn Foundation Musician's Assistance Society; a non-profit organization he and colleagues set-up in the wake of his daughter Carolyn's sudden death in November 1999.
+A longtime member of the Canadian Academy of Recording Arts and Sciences, he sat as a judge for Canada's Juno Awards (Canada's Version of The Grammy's).
+He was on the board of directors of the Pacific Music Industry Association for 3 years, and chairs the Carolyn Foundation Musician's Assistance Society; a non-profit organization he and colleagues set-up in the wake of his daughter Carolyn's sudden death in November 1999.